-Government grants are recognised in accordance with the performance model.
 A grant that specifies performance conditions is recognised in income when the performance conditions are met.
 Where a grant does not specify performance conditions it is recognised in income when the proceeds are received or receivable.
 A grant received before the recognition criteria are satisfied is recognised as a liability.

-1.17 Foreign exchange
+1.14 Foreign exchange

-Transactions in currencies other than pounds sterling are recorded at the rates of exchange prevailing at the dates of the transactions.
+Transactions in currencies other than CZK are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each reporting end date, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing on the reporting end date.
-Gains and losses arising on translation in the period are included in profit or loss.
+Gains and losses arising on translation are included in the profit and loss account for the period.